Paris Freestyle Chess Grand Slam: Round-robin stage

 Nepomniachtchi won the round-robin stage.

-Keymer finished day one outside of the top 8, scoring only 2/6, half a point behind Praggnanandhaa with 2.5/6.
+Keymer finished day one outside the top 8, scoring only 2/6, half a point behind Praggnanandhaa with 2.5/6.
 With a strong performance on day two scoring 3.5/5, he advanced with the top 8, while Praggnanandhaa was eliminated.
 In round one, Carlsen and Vidit played a 116-move marathon.
 Vidit was on the defending side of a rook and knight versus rook endgame, and ultimately faltered on move 115.
 Some have speculated that this marathon game may have negatively impacted Vidit's performance in the rest of the tournament.

 Abdusattorov, who got his invitation only two days prior to the start of the event, started strong and went undefeated on day one with 5 out of 6 points.
-However on day two, he only scored 1.5 out of 5 points, finishing 5th overall.
+However, on day two, he only scored 1.5 out of 5 points, finishing 5th overall.